BigBang-Protocol/BigBang-Protocol/README.md

 - **TrustEnvelopes** — Signed, structured objects that prove who did what, when, and under what role.
 - **Dual-Signature Crypto** — Supports both classical (RSA/ECDSA) and post-quantum (Dilithium/Falcon).
-- **TaaS (Trust-as-a-Service)** — Real-time policy engine that validates or blocks actions.
+- **TaaS (Trust-as-a-Service)** — Real-time policy enforcement engine that validates or blocks actions.
-- **Cross-System Auditability** — Verify trust without needing access to the original application.
+- **Cross-system Auditability** — Verify trust even without access to the original system.
-- **Envelope Lifecycle** — From creation to archive, actions become legally portable digital evidence.
+- **Envelope Lifecycle** — From creation to archive, actions become legally portable cryptographic objects.

 ---

 ## Generate a TrustEnvelope (CLI)

-You can create a valid, policy-bound TrustEnvelope using the command-line builder included in this repo:
+You can create a valid, policy-bound TrustEnvelope using the command-line builder included in this repo.

 ```bash
 python examples/generate_envelope.py \